Controlling Area Blow-up in Minimal or Bounded Mean Curvature Varieties: Introduction

 The following theorem allows one to conclude in some circumstances that $Z$ is empty:

-\begin{theorem}[Constancy Theorem, \S\ref{constancy-theorem}] Suppose that an $(m,h)$ set $Z$ is a subset of a connected, $C^1$-embedded, $m$-dimensional submanifold $M$ of the ambient space $\Omega$.
+\begin{theorem}[Constancy Theorem, \S\ref{constancy-theorem}] Suppose that an $(m,h)$ set $Z$ is a subset of a connected, ${\rm C}^1$ properly embedded, $m$-dimensional submanifold $M$ of the ambient space $\Omega$.
 Then $Z=\emptyset$ or $Z=M$.
 In other words, the characteristic function of $Z$ is constant on $M$. \end{theorem}

-\begin{corollary} Let $\Sigma$ be a closed, proper subset of a connected, $C^1$-embedded, $m$-dimensional submanifold $M$ of $\Omega$ .
-Suppose that $M_i$ is a sequence of $m$-dimensional varieties (i.e., varifolds) in $\Omega$ such that the boundary measures of the $M_i$ are uniformly bounded on compact sets and such that the mean curvatures of the $M_i$ are uniformly bounded.
+\begin{corollary} Let $\Sigma$ be a closed, proper subset of a connected, ${\rm C}^1$-embedded, $m$-dimensional submanifold $M$ of $\Omega$ .
+Suppose that $M_i$ is a sequence of $m$-dimensional varieties (or, more generally, varifolds) in $\Omega$ such that the boundary measures of the $M_i$ are uniformly bounded on compact sets and such that the mean curvatures of the $M_i$ are uniformly bounded.
 If the areas of the $M_i$ are uniformly bounded on compact subsets of $\Omega\setminus \Sigma$, then they are also uniformly bounded on compact subsets of $\Omega$. \end{corollary}

 In Section~\ref{allard-section}, we use the results above (specifically, Corollary~\ref{intro-corollary}) to prove a theorem (\S\ref{more-extended-allard-theorem}) that extends Allard's Regularity Theorem in the case of integer-multiplicity varifolds.
 (Allard's Theorem holds more generally for varifolds with densities bounded below by $1$, but our theorem is false under that weaker assumption: see~\S\ref{counterexample-section}.)
 For example, for minimal varieties, we have: